 Then there’s the herbs.
-You could use whatever tomato-friendly herbs you like here, but fresh Monarda fistulosa / wild oregano / bee balm / bergamot is in season so I grabbed a handful.
+You could use whatever tomato-friendly herbs you like here, but fresh Monarda fistulosa (also known as bee balm, wild oregano, and wild bergamot) is in season so I grabbed a handful.
 Ubiquitous in Minnesota and Wisconsin, and many other places, bergamot’s rich in thymol, giving it a really savory quality, that, when paired with tomato, takes on the moniker of “pizza plant”, since any tomato it touches will taste like it turned into a pizza.

 If you haven’t had it, M. fistulosa is really one of the most useful wild herbs you can easily forage for your locally-inspired pantry.
 I cook mostly with M. fistulosa, but there’s plenty of cultivated versions too, (Monarda didyma being the most common I see–try the red flowers with fruit, especially ripe melon!) but they often have fruity tones to them that would make them taste strange with something deeply savory like the braised chicken mushrooms.